 Taekwondo is a Korean based martial art that has become very popular throughout the world.
 It is a vigorous training style, but can be tailored to fit your age or circumstance.
 In other words, you do not have to punish your body with full contact techniques if you’ve passed the durable years of youth.
 The older Taekwondo practitioner can focus on footwork, balance, and smooth body mechanics.
-Most towns and cities have qualified Taekwondo instructors, or other martial arts schools to join, but with today’s access you can find great on-line training options for rural areas as well.
-You can supplement your workouts with brisk walking, light weight lifting repetitions, or other activities, like bicycling or swimming, that suit your lifestyle.
+Most towns and cities have qualified Taekwondo instructors, or other martial arts schools to join, but with today’s access you can also find great on-line training options for rural areas.
+You can supplement your workouts with brisk walking, light weight lifting repetitions, or other activities, like bicycling, or swimming, that suit your lifestyle.
 The balance, focus, endurance, and strength you will gain from Taekwondo, or other martial arts are priceless, and will supply a valuable edge when pursuing ole woolly!

 The work you put in during the off season will pay off when you hike beyond the average hunters reach to non-pressured zones, sit motionless for hours while hidden in natural ground cover, traverse beaver dams in the dark of night, maneuver difficult grades, execute a good still-hunt, or steady your bow shot during the moment of truth.